replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 The Kubernetes installer is based on the open source kURL project, which is maintained by Replicated.
 For more information about installing with kURL, including advanced installation options, see the [kURL documentation](https://kurl.sh/docs/introduction/).

+## About Installing in High Availability Mode

+Both online and air gap installations can be installed in high availability (HA) mode with the Kubernetes installer.

+When installing on a highly available cluster, the script prompts for a load balancer address.
+In the absence of a load balancer, all traffic is routed to the first primary node.

+If you decide to use a load balancer, the load balancer must be a TCP forwarding load balancer.
+For more information, see [Prerequisites](#prerequisites)

+The health check for an apiserver is a TCP check on the port that the kube-apiserver listens on.
+The default value is `:6443`.

+For more information about the kube-apiserver load balancer, see [Create load balancer for kube-apiserver](https://kubernetes.io/docs/setup/independent/high-availability/#create-load-balancer-for-kube-apiserver) in the Kubernetes documentation.

 ## Prerequisites

 Complete the following before you perform this task: